An inside look at the CVG partner work in Latin America

 Success in Corozal

 While meeting the workers, she felt safe and protected.
 The workers eventually convinced her to go back to living with her mother.
 Additionally, they invited her to participate in a nail workshop so that she could learn a new skill and acquire a job.
 The workers also offered her support in her rehabilitation process.
-During her process, she learned that she was HIV positive, which made her reconsider her perspective of life and her family.
+During her process, she learned that she was HIV positive.
+This made her reconsider her perspective of life and her family.
 She is getting treatment and now feels more confident in herself.

 CVG in Honduras